 How we test wood carving kits

 CarveKind sells one product, so our testing isn't a tournament between twenty kits.
 It's a repeated, skeptical audit of the one kit we put our name on.
-We work with the same unit a customer receives, out of the same packaging, and we treat the supplier's spec sheet as a claim to verify — not a fact to copy.
+We work with the same unit a customer receives, out of the same packaging, and we treat the spec sheet as a claim to verify — not a fact to copy.
 Here is exactly what we check before anything gets published.

 Our criteria